microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 2. Access your environment in the [Azure Time Series Insights explorer](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-explorer).
 3. Create a chart query, with two data series: ambient.humidity and ambient.temperature.

-As you experiment with different objects, you can visualize them over time by adjusting the timeframe and interval size.
-Be sure to refresh the data after changing objects!

 ![Time Series Insights Explorer](assets/time-series-insights.jpg)